frandjango/project-scaffolder/README.md

 # R Project Scaffolder — Git + `renv` + sensible folders

-This repository contains a single function, `scaffold_project()`, that creates a new R project with:
+This repository **showcases the project skeleton** and provides a single function, `scaffold_project()`, to create the same structure for new R projects:

 - A clean **directory skeleton** (`data/`, `notebooks/`, `reports/`, `src/`, `lib/`, `literature/`)
 - An **.Rproj** file